CLASS: A Design Framework for building Intelligent Tutoring Systems based on Learning Science principles: Training

-To provide \botname with domain-specific knowledge, we fine-tuned the model using the Causal Language Model (CLM) loss on the OpenStax Biology 2e textbook.
-This step allowed the model to gain a deeper understanding of biology concepts, ensuring more accurate and relevant guidance for students.
+In this section, we provide the implementation details of \botname using proposed \fw framework as a proof-of-concept. \botname is built upon a powerful 13 billion parameter Vicuna model \cite{vicuna2023}.
+Vicuna-13B is an open-source language model trained by fine-tuning the LLaMA model \cite{touvron2023llama} on 70K user-shared conversations collected from the ShareGPT website.
+We chose Vicuna-13B because of its ability to generate detailed and well-structured answers compared to other open-source language models, such as Alpaca \cite{alpaca}.
+Additionally, Vicuna-13B has an Elo-rating of $1061$ which is highest among the 13 billion open-source LLMs on LLM-as-a-judge Chatbot Arena \cite{chatbotarena}.

-Following the fine-tuning, we focused on creating the two datasets that form the backbone of the \fw framework.
-We generated the scaffolding dataset by prompting GPT-4 \cite{gpt4sparkai,openai2023gpt4} to create challenging Bloom Level 5 \cite{bloomtaxonomy} problems, based on 648 learning objectives covering 207 sections across 47 chapters of the OpenStax Biology 2e textbook \cite{openstax_biology_2e}.
-This dataset, containing problems along with their corresponding subproblems, hints, incorrect solutions, and feedback, is designed to equip \botname with the necessary skills for engaging in collaborative problem-solving conversations with students.
+To provide \botname with domain-specific knowledge, we further fine-tuned the Vicuna-13B model on $60$ libretexts biology textbooks \cite{halpern2017libretexts} using the Causal Language Model (CLM) loss with the help of the huggingface transformers library \cite{wolf-etal-2020-transformers}.
+This fine-tuning step aims to enhance \botname's understanding of biology concepts, as the Vicuna-13B model attains a relatively low score on the MMLU benchmark \cite{mmlu} when responding to questions in the STEM and social sciences domains.

-Next, we created the conversational dataset by prompting GPT-4 to generate mock conversations between a student and an AI-Tutorbot using the problems from the scaffolding dataset.
-The GPT-4 model utilized the subproblems to guide the student with step-by-step assistance, simulating a realistic learning environment.
+Following the CLM fine-tuning, we created the two datasets that form the backbone of the \fw framework.
+We generated the scaffolding dataset by prompting GPT-4 to produce difficult problems within Bloom's taxonomy Levels 4-6 \cite{bloomtaxonomy}.
+The problems are based on $648$ learning objectives covering $207$ sections across $47$ chapters of the OpenStax Biology 2e textbook \cite{openstax_biology_2e}.
+This dataset contains $648$ problems along with $2198$ subproblems, hints, incorrect solutions, and feedback for each subproblem.

-Once the two datasets were prepared, we trained the Vicuna model using both datasets, equipping \botname with problem-solving strategies, hints, feedback mechanisms, and conversation management skills.
-This comprehensive training process ensures that \botname can effectively guide students through a wide range of biology problems.
-Finally, during the inference process, \botname leverages the knowledge and skills acquired during the training phase to provide students with step-by-step guidance, hints, and feedback based on the question-centric design.
+Next, we created the conversational dataset by prompting GPT-4 to generate mock conversations between a student and an AI-Tutorbot by using the problems from the scaffolding dataset.
+This dataset contains $648$ conversations summing up to a total of 20K student-tutorbot interactions.
+Average length of conversations is around $~400$ words, only including the student and tutorbot fields in the conversation template.
+Once the two datasets were generated, we further trained the Vicuna-13B model on both datasets with the help of the DeepSpeed \cite{rasley2020deepspeed} and FastChat \cite{fastchat2023} libraries.